 The town is served by The Woodville Republican, a weekly newspaper founded in 1823.
 This local paper has been owned by the Lewis family since 1879, and is the oldest continuously operated business in Mississippi.
 Other sites of note include the Wilkinson County Museum, located in the historic building that once housed the offices of the long-defunct West Feliciana Railroad, and the African American Museum, housed in the slightly older headquarters of the Bank of the State of Mississippi; both of these sites on the courthouse square have been restored and are maintained by the town?s active Civic Club.

-The population of the county is virtually the same today as it was nearly two centuries ago, and the town has retained the sense of history, purpose, and community that are the hallmarks of its proud heritage of southern culture and traditions.
-Visitors and newcomers alike are welcome to come and appreciate the serenity and deeply rooted sense of history unique to the small-town South.
+The population of the county is virtually the same today as it was nearly two centuries ago, woodville4and the town has retained the sense of history, purpose, and community that are the hallmarks of its proud heritage of southern culture and traditions.
+Visitors and newcomers alike are welcome to come and appreciate the serenity and deeply rooted sense of history unique to the small-town south.